bigchaindb/bigchaindb/docs/source/deploy-on-aws.md

 ./startup.sh <tag> <number_of_nodes_in_cluster> <pypi_or_branch>
 ```

 The first two arguments are self-explanatory.
 The third argument can be `pypi` or the name of a local Git branch (e.g. `master` or `feat/3752/quote-asimov-on-tuesdays`).
+If you don't include a third argument, then `pypi` will be assumed by default.

 Here's what the `startup.sh` script does; it: